nuthanm/deep_understanding_on_concepts/InDepthUnderstanding/WalkMe.API/MarkDownFiles/Concepts.md

 - Security: Avoiding exposing all the data over the network to the client.
 - Versioning

+---

+## Repository Pattern
+- We use this to separate the data access layer from the application.
+- Provides interface without exposing implementation
+- It contains all the CURD operations and we give the method names from the controller
+- This repository layer is in middle between Controller and Database

+**Diagram:**

+**Benifits:**
+1. Decoupling
+1. Consistency
+1. Performance
+1. Switching multiple data sources
 ## Clear on the following concepts
 - Http Request Pipeline
 - Importance of Middlewares and it's usage in terms of override the existing implementation